KHU-Interactive-Technology/khu-interactivetechnology-webpage/content/authors/Yunseo Do/_index.md

 ---
 # Display name
-title: Minha Jeon
+title: Yunseo Do

 # Full Name (for SEO)
-first_name: Minha
+first_name: Yunseo
-last_name: Jeon
+last_name: Do

 # Username (this should match the folder name)
 authors:
-  - Minha Jeon
+  - Yunseo Do

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master's Student
+role: Undergraduate Researcher

 # Organizations/Affiliations
 organizations: